Nominative determinism: Background

 Another aspect of naming was the importance attached to the wider meaning contained in a name.
-In 17th-century England it was believed that choosing a name for a child should be done carefully.
-Children should live according to the message contained in, or the meaning of their names.
-In 1652 William Jenkyn, an English clergyman, argued that first names should be "as a thread tyed about the finger to make us mindful of the errand we came into the world to do for our Master".
-In 1623, at a time when Puritan names such as Faith, Fortitude and Grace were appearing for the first time, English historian William Camden wrote that names should be chosen with "good and gracious significations", as they might inspire the bearer to good actions.
-With the rise of the British Empire the English naming system and English surnames spread across large portions of the globe.
+In 17th-century England, it was believed that choosing a name for a child should be done carefully.
+Children should live according to the message contained therein, or the meaning of their names.
+In 1652, William Jenkyn, an English clergyman, argued that first names should be "as a thread tyed about the finger to make us mindful of the errand we came into the world to do for our Master".
+In 1623, at a time when Puritan names such as Faith, Fortitude and Grace were appearing for the first time, the English historian William Camden wrote that names should be chosen with "good and gracious significations", as they might inspire the bearer to good actions.
+With the rise of the British Empire, the English naming system and English surnames spread across large portions of the globe.

 By the beginning of the 20th century, Smith and Taylor were two of the three most frequently occurring English surnames; both were occupational, though few smiths and tailors remained.
 When a correspondence between a name and an occupation did occur, it became worthy of note.
-In an 1888 issue of the Kentish Note Book magazine a list appeared with "several carriers by the name of Carter; a hosier named Hosegood; an auctioneer named Sales; and a draper named Cuff".
+In an 1888 issue of the Kentish Note Book magazine, a list appeared with "several carriers by the name of Carter; a hosier named Hosegood; an auctioneer named Sales; and a draper named Cuff".
 Since then, a variety of terms for the concept of a close relationship between name and occupation have emerged.
 The term aptronym is thought to have been coined in the early 20th century by the American newspaper columnist Franklin P. Adams.
-Linguist Frank Nuessel coined "aptonym", without an 'r', in 1992.
-Other synonyms include 'euonym', 'Perfect Fit Last Name' (PFLN), and 'namephreak'.
-In literary science a name that particularly suits a character is called a 'charactonym'.
+The linguist Frank Nuessel coined "aptonym", without an "r", in 1992.
+Other synonyms include "euonym", "Perfect Fit Last Name" (PFLN), and "namephreak".
+In literary science, a name that particularly suits a character is called a "charactonym".
 Notable authors who frequently used charactonyms as a stylistic technique include Charles Dickens (e.g., Mr. Gradgrind, the tyrannical schoolmaster) and William Shakespeare (e.g., the lost baby Perdita in The Winter's Tale).
-Sometimes this is played for laughs, as with the character Major Major Major Major in Joseph Heller's Catch-22, who was named Major Major Major by his father as a joke and then was later in life promoted to major by "an IBM machine with a sense of humor almost as keen as his father's."
 Unlike nominative determinism, the concept of aptronym and its synonyms do not say anything about causality, such as why the name has come to fit.